cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 cue mod publish v0.1.0
 {{{end}}}

-We increment the minor version to signify that a backwardly compatible feature has been added.
+We incremented the minor version to signify that a backwardly compatible feature has been added.
 {{{end}}}